 HMIC is committed to ensuring that this website is accessible to the widest possible range of people.
-If you have any questions or suggestions regarding the accessibility of this site, or if you have difficulty using any part of it, please email the Have Your Say inbox, which is monitored during office hours, Monday to Friday.
+If you have any questions or suggestions regarding the accessibility of this site, or if you have difficulty using any part of it, please email the Contact HMIC inbox, which is monitored during office hours, Monday to Friday.

-Our website has been awarded the ‘Accessible’ rating by the Shaw Trust.
+Our website was awarded the ‘Accessible’ rating by the Shaw Trust in 2013.

 More details can be found in our accessibility policy.